-Assess the Results of These Recommendations, So Far.
+Assess the Results of These Recommendations.
 The PAC and staff will review the parking system's FY 2015-FY2017 revenues toward the end of this fiscal year.
 This will provide a more current factual basis for the rate increases that are proposed for 2018.

-The PAC and staff do not believe that the parking system can be maintained or play the role in downtown development that it should if rates are not increased by FY 2018.
+The PAC and staff currently do not believe that the parking system can be maintained or play the role in downtown development that it should if daily and hourly parking rates are not increased by FY 2018.
+That conclusion is subject to revision; however, if the measures proposed above raise more revenue than estimated.